aspatti1257/CellLineAnalyzer/README.md

 python __main__.py
 ```

-Enter '0' for Analysis of Cell LInes
+Enter `0` for Analysis of Cell Lines

-Type in the path of your desired folder, which contains Arguments.txt, Feature Data, and Output Data
+Type in the path of your desired folder, which contains `Arguments.txt`, Feature Data, and Output Data

 Your results will be printed in the terminal

+## Authorship

+Cell Line Analyzer was created by Andrew Patti and Christine Zhang under supervision of David Craft, MGH/HMS.
+2018.